Previous Post: Chhukhung To Kala Pathar Via Kongma La Days 8 – 10

 Our next day’s destination from our camp just before the Cho La was Dragnag, perhaps a four-hour walk.
 (Dragnag sits at 4690 m/15,387 ft) We put up our tents in front of one of the three lodges found at the bottom of the steep and narrow gorge seen in the image above.
-The next morning we finished off our trek to Gokyo with another three-hour walk by crossing Sagarmatha National Park’s longest glacier (Ngozumpa stretches 20 kilometres) ) and hiking along its western side past the first couple of Gokyo lakes to the lodges found on Gokyo Lake #3.
+The next morning we finished off our trek to Gokyo with a three-hour walk across Sagarmatha National Park’s longest glacier (Ngozumpa stretches 20 kilometres) ) and hiking along its western side past the first couple of Gokyo lakes to the lodges found on Gokyo Lake #3.

 As the following images try to capture, the stark and desolate landscape had a majestic beauty that a pilgrim passing through feels blessed to experience.
 As awesome as peak experiences are for trekkers, there is so much more to inhale and appreciate as you walk through this world.

-Cough, cough…cough. the Khumbu Cough!
+Cough…cough…cough. the Khumbu Cough!
 Sitting in the warm dining hall of the guest house, I was struck by how many of us were hacking away.
 We were all exhibiting to some degree that high-altitude persistent hack which trekkers can expect to experience as they spend time in the upper Khumbu region.
-The cause is a combination of the low temperatures and the low humidity; i.e. cold and dry air.
+The cause is a combination of low temperatures and low humidity; i.e. cold and dry air.
 When you add over-exertion to the mix there is a danger of the cold air irritating and damaging the bronchial membrane.

-Perhaps we did not have the not the full-blown hack that Everest summiteers develop after spending six weeks at Base Camp and above, but it was still an issue.
+Perhaps we did not have the full-blown hack that Everest summiteers develop after spending six weeks at Base Camp and above, but it was still an issue.
 Throat lozenges and hot drinks seemed to help, as did this treatment that the trek guides resorted to on a couple of occasions.
 Here is a pic of one of those times –

-I spent the day and half at Gokyo getting over my stomach problem.
+I spent the day and a half at Gokyo getting over my stomach problem.
 I did find the energy to walk to the top of Gokyo Ri for stupendous views of the neighbourhood!
 I also walked up the valley towards Cho Oyo and to the next lake; a third night at Gokyo would have allowed more time to explore the second most popular trekking area in Sagarmatha N.P. after the trek to Everest Base Camp.